Diokuz/a-webpack-plugin/README.md

 Isomorphic (universal) css supershort classNames generator for webpack.

+Working with ExtractTextPlugin and style-loader (webpack3 and webpack4).
+Currently not working with mini-css-extract-plugin (see [issue](https://github.com/webpack-contrib/mini-css-extract-plugin/issues/98)).

 ## What is this for?

 If you are crazy `need for mobile speed` super optimizator, you may want to shortinize your classNames in a hardcore ultimate way: